 The case for changing Texas' Robin Hood program

-Texas school districts paid nearly $3 billion in local property taxes to the state in 2021 as part of the "Robin Hood" program.
+The Austin public school district forked over more than $710 million to the state last year as part of the "Robin Hood" program.

-Driving the news: Texas School Coalition, a lobbying group representing school districts that pay recapture, released a report this week highlighting just how much tax money leaves local coffers to help balance the state budget.
+Driving the news: Texas School Coalition, an association of districts that pay recapture, released a report this week highlighting just how much tax money leaves local coffers to help balance the state budget.

+- Originally intended as an equity measure to send money from wealthy districts to poorer ones, recapture money is increasingly siphoned away from schools for other state purposes.

+- Given that Austin ISD's budget is about $1.7 billion, the "Robin Hood" money is a huge chunk of local property tax revenue headed out the door that could otherwise pay for teacher raises to classroom chalk and more.

-Why it matters: Dallas ISD ranked ninth among Texas school districts in the amount paid to the state in recapture.
-The district paid more than $85 million in 2021.
+Why it matters: Austin ISD ranked first among Texas school districts in the amount paid to the state in recapture.

-- Plano ISD and Highland Park ISD ranked third and fifth, respectively.
+- Eanes ISD, in suburban Westlake, is sixth, sending more than $101 million to the state.

+Of note: The Texas School Coalition's address is in a portable building next to Eanes ISD HQ.

-Meanwhile, 89% of the student population in Dallas is considered economically disadvantaged.
+Meanwhile, 51.9% of the student population in Austin is considered economically disadvantaged; in Eanes, only 3.3% of the student population comes from low-income homes.

 - The report points out that the program does not differentiate between property wealth and the personal wealth of the community.

-The intrigue: The group released the report this week to draw attention back to the issue to combat the misperception that the program was "fixed" in 2019, when the state legislators passed House Bill 3, which overhauled the state’s school finance system.
+The intrigue: The group released the report to combat the perception that the program was "fixed" in 2019, when the state legislators passed House Bill 3, which overhauled Texas' school finance system.

 - "We need time to build awareness so we can achieve goals in the next legislative session," Texas School Coalition executive director Christy Rome tells Axios.

-Flashback: The recapture program, often referred to as Robin Hood, has been in effect since the 90s, but the amount paid each year has grown as property values have skyrocketed.
+Flashback: Robin Hood has been in effect since the '90s, but the amount paid each year has grown as property values have skyrocketed.

 - In 1993, 34 of the wealthiest school districts in the state paid $127 million in recapture.
 Last year, 158 school districts paid $2.96 billion to the state.